Pennsylvania State Labor Laws

 Pennsylvania Overtime Regulations

-The Pennsylvania Department of Labor is scheduled to propose regulations in March 2018 that will increase the minimum salary level required to qualify an employee as “exempt” from Pennsylvania’s labor laws on overtime pay.
+The Pennsylvania Department of Labor proposed updates to the overtime pay regulations in June 2018 that will increase the minimum salary level required to qualify an employee as “exempt” from Pennsylvania’s labor laws on overtime pay.

 Specific Overtime Exemptions in Pennsylvania

 Under Pennsylvania labor laws, computer employees are not considered exempt as under federal law and, therefore, may be entitled to overtime, unless covered by another exemption.